digital-asset/daml/daml-lf/spec/daml-lf-1.rst

 load any DAML-LF >= 1.dev archives.
 On the contrary, when configured to produce V1 contract IDs, a DAML-LF compliant engine must accept to load any non-deprecated DAML-LF version.
-V1 Contract IDs allocation scheme is described in the Contract IDs a `V1 Contract ID allocation scheme specification <./contract-id.rst>`_.
+V1 Contract IDs allocation scheme is described in the `V1 Contract ID allocation scheme specification <./contract-id.rst>`_.

 Also note that package identifiers are typically `cryptographic hash